 Again according to Mark, in late 1955 Telefunken showed their first power transistor, the OD604.
 This is an oddity.
 Like many early attempts to increase power dissipation it clamps a metal heatsink around a transistor in a smaller encapsulation.
 This was the first of several idiosyncratic power transistor designs from Telefunken.

 The image shows unpainted and grey-painted examples.
-There exist also black-painted versions.
-Furthermore, the device may have several maximum-voltage values and this is sometimes indicated by either a suffix or a number printed on the can.
+There exist also black-painted versions, possibly the earliest, some with an evacuation port on top.
+Furthermore, the device may have several maximum-voltage values and this is sometimes indicated by either a suffix or a number printed on the body.

 The last in the idiosyncratic trio of OD series power transistors is the OD605, a black-painted cylindrical type larger than the OD604 and capable of 15 Watts dissipation.

-I am interested to buy or trade for exmples of OD605.
-If you know where I can obtain them, or have have some for sale or trade, please
+I am interested to buy or trade for examples of OD605.
+If you know where I can obtain any, or have have some for sale or trade, please

 The OC series continued with the group OC612 to OC615, all RF amplifiers using the SO-2 glass capsule.